Star Wars (film): Filming

-The screenplay originally featured a human Jabba the Hutt, but the character was removed due to budget and time constraints.
-The idea of Jabba being an alien did not arise until work began on the 1979 Star Wars re-release.
-Lucas would later claim he had wanted to superimpose a stop-motion creature over a human actor; he accomplished a similar effect with computer-generated imagery (CGI) in the 1997 Special Edition.
-According to Greedo actor Paul Blake, his character was created as a result of Lucas having to cut the Jabba scene.

 During production, the cast attempted to make Lucas laugh or smile, as he often appeared depressed.
 At one point, the project became so demanding that Lucas was diagnosed with hypertension and exhaustion and was warned to reduce his stress level.
-Post-production was equally stressful due to increasing pressure from the studio.
 Another obstacle arose when Hamill's face became visibly scarred after a car accident, which restricted the re-shoots featuring Luke.